 Any organization looking to explore how their customers are really feeling about their service will find this useful, but here are a couple of specific use cases...

 Recorded customer calls can both be a fantastic source of insight and resource used for training.
 In terms of insight, businesses can analyze the source of both negative and positive sentiment (was it a delivery issue, or a customer service issue?).
 For training, agents can be trained on calls where negative sentiment was successfully mitigated and handled by an agent, and lessons can also be learnt from where calls take a turn for the worse.

 Across broadcast news, social media, podcasts, and other video and audio platforms, there’s plenty of different sentiment going around.
 Using speech-to-text in combination with a Custom Dictionary (to pick up those more technical or personal words) and Sentiment Analysis can ensure that brands keep informed not only with what people are writing about them, but what they are saying and what their sentiment is too.

 A growing suite of Speech Understanding capabilities

-Sentiment Analysis follows hot on the heels of Summarization and will be a part of a growing list of speech understanding capabilities we’re launching here.
-Next up is Topic Detection, so watch this space for that one.
+Sentiment follows hot on the heels of Summarization and will be a part of a growing list of speech understanding capabilities we're launching here.
+Next up is Topics, so watch this space for that one.

 We're building these because we're now at a point where transcription is only the starting point for a lot of valuable activities.
 We're on a mission to keep adding features and functionality that allow our customers to make the most of their voice data, and drive value in new and interesting ways.

-To explore in detail how to implement Sentiment Analysis, please head to our docs.
+To explore in detail how to implement Sentiment, please head to our docs.